jakemcc/jakemccrary.com/source/_posts/2017-05-29-using-comm-to-verify-matching-content.md

 6	29182918	A05
 ```

-With files this size, it would be easy enought to just visually check.
+With files this size, it would be easy enough to check visually.
 In my testing, I was dealing with files that had thousands of lines.
-This is way too many to check by hand.
-I don't think I had used `comm` in years, but it worked great.
+This is too many to check by hand.
+It is a perfect amount for `comm`.

-[comm](https://en.wikipedia.org/wiki/Comm) reads to files as input and outputs three columns.
-The first column contains lines found only in the first file, the second column contains lines only found in the second, and the last file contains lines in both.
+[comm](https://en.wikipedia.org/wiki/Comm) reads two files as input and then outputs three columns.
+The first column contains lines found only in the first file, the second column contains lines only found in the second, and the last column contains lines in both.
+If it is easier for you to think about it as set operations, the first two columns are similar to performing two set differences and the third is similar to set intersection.
 Below is an example adapted from Wikipedia showing its behavior.

 ```
 $ cat foo.txt